isomerpages/moe-etd-tflb/index.md

 ---
 layout: homepage
-title: MOE Classroom of the Future
+title: Classroom of the Future
 description: A MOE Educational Technology Division, Information Technology Division, and GovTech effort leveraging design thinking and other human-centric methodologies to redesign teaching and learning for teachers and